martinaliberatoscioli/ArucoDrone_Marker_Detection_and_Trajectory_Tracking_System/README.md

 To ensure the script correctly locates the image, modify this path to match the actual location of **Bologna.jpg** on your system.

 ## Final Step: Launching the Simulation
-Once you have copleted all the passages, you can launch the simulation running:
+Once you have completed all the passages, you can launch the simulation running:
 ```bash
 cd drone
 colcon build